pahnin/musictab/README.md

 Once setup is done you can see file list in home screen click on a song to play

-Then run localhost:4567 in your browser
+Then Enter localhost:4567 in your browser's address bar

 ###TODO:###
 -----